prajwalmali/crypto/README.md

 # Introduction

-* This [python](https://github.com/topics/python) tool will [encrypt-decrypt](https://github.com/topics/encryption-decryption) your files and directories.
+* [Python](https://github.com/topics/python) tool which will [encrypt-decrypt](https://github.com/topics/encryption-decryption) your files and directories.

 * It has a built-in password generator and featured with Colourful UI.